-Congratulations to Alex Dakin (18 years and under) and Kristina Arakelyan (19 to 25 years), winners of this year's NCEM Young Composers Award presented in association with BBC Radio 3.
-The winning pieces will be premiered by Theatre of the Ayre at the Southbank Centre, London on 24 September and recorded for broadcast on BBC Radio 3's Early Music Show - details to follow soon.
+Congratulations to Alex Dakin (18 years and under) and Kristina Arakelyan (19 to 25 years), winners of the 2016 NCEM Young Composers Award presented in association with BBC Radio 3.

-CLICK HERE FOR THE 2017 NCEM YOUNG COMPOSERS AWARD
+CLICK HERE FOR NEWS OF THE 2017 NCEM YOUNG COMPOSERS AWARD